Grossbeak/Note-Voyage/README.md

   <img src="screenshots/settings.png" width="45%" alt="Settings">
   <img src="screenshots/training.png" width="45%" alt="Training Mode">
 </div>

+## Description

+Note-Voyage is an Android application that will help you learn to play the piano.
+The app includes:

 - **Interactive lessons** - step-by-step learning with visual prompts
 - **Training mode** - free play on a virtual piano